 To answer "a," the Executive's Budget Proposal or its supporting documentation must present expenditure estimates for BY-2 and prior years by all three of the expenditure classifications.
 To answer "b," expenditure estimates for BY-2 and prior years must be presented by two of these three classifications.
 A "c" answer applies if expenditure estimates for BY-2 and prior years are presented by one of the three classifications.
 Answer "d" applies if expenditure estimates for BY-2 and prior years are presented by one of the three classifications.
 Answer "d" applies if expenditure estimates for BY-2 and prior years are presented by one of the three classifications.

-c.
-Yes, expenditure estimates for BY-2 and prior years are presented by only one of the three expenditure classifications.
+d.
+No, expenditure estimates for BY-2 and prior years are not presented by any expenditure classification.